AIUC-1

 Defining high-risk output criteria drawing on risk taxonomy.

-C007.1 Documentation: Definition of high-risk recommendations criteria
+C007.1 Documentation: Definition of high-risk output criteria

 Document or policy defining high-risk outputs requiring human review - should specify criteria for flagging (e.g. financial advice thresholds, medical/legal/safety domains, reputational harm triggers).
 Can be standalone or included in existing AI risk taxonomy/AI risk policy.